 The doctor who managed the geriatric pregnancy that took place yesterday with cesarean section is Sankkayala Uma Shankar, a well-known specialist in India.
 Interviewed by The Post, he said that mother and girls are doing well.

 Mangayamma Yaramati and her 82-year-old husband have wanted children for a lifetime (literally, I would say), and have undergone the silent treatment for years in their Indian village for those who have no children.

-“We have done everything, tried a lot of doctors, but we never succeeded.
-This is the best day of my life ”.Mangayamma Yaramati
+"We've done everything, tried a lot of doctors, but we never got it.
+This is the best day of my life."Mangayama Yaramati

 "The twin birth was very sweet, there was no complication," explains the doctor.
 "The patient only had some breathing difficulties with the first baby, but she was monitored until her pregnancy record."